 LOW IMPACT AEROBIC EXERCISE

 Exercise that increases the heart rate for a sustained period is very beneficial for helping back problems.
 Aerobic exercise increases the flow of blood and nutrients to back muscles, ligaments and discs, which help healing, and can decrease the stiffness in the back and joints that lead to back pain.
-While many patients with back pain are able to participate in vigorous exercise like running or step aerobics, others find it easier to engage in low-impact exercise, which does not jar or shock the spine.
+While many patients with back pain are able to participate in vigorous exercise like running or step aerobics, others find it easier to engage in low impact aerobic exercise, which does not jar or shock the spine.

 - They have fewer episodes and less severe low back pain.

-- Improved function (e.g. activities of daily life and work), whereas those patients with chronic low back pain who do not engage in aerobic exercise are more likely to experience the gradual loss of functional capabilities.
+- Improved function (e.g. activities of daily life and work), whereas those patients with chronic low back pain who do not engage in low impact aerobic exercise are more likely to experience the gradual loss of functional capabilities.

 - Better control weight or lose weight, decreasing the stress placed on the spine structures and joints.